metacpan/metacpan-cpan-extracted/distros/N/Net-RDAP/README.md

 - An IPv6 address (e.g. `2001:DB8::42:1`);
 - An IPv6 CIDR range (e.g. `2001:DB8::/32`).

-If no RDAP service can be found, or an error occurs, then `undef` is returned.
+If there was an error, this method will return a [Net::RDAP::Error](https://metacpan.org/pod/Net::RDAP::Error).

+## AS Number Lookup

         $object = $rdap->autnum($autnum);

 This method returns a [Net::RDAP::Object::Autnum](https://metacpan.org/pod/Net::RDAP::Object::Autnum) object containing information about the autonymous system referenced by `$autnum`.

 `$autnum` must be a [Net::ASN](https://metacpan.org/pod/Net::ASN) object.

-If no RDAP service can be found, or an error occurs, then `undef` is returned.
+If there was an error, this method will return a [Net::RDAP::Error](https://metacpan.org/pod/Net::RDAP::Error).

+## Directly Fetching Known Resources

         $object = $rdap->fetch($url);

         $object = $rdap->fetch($link);

         $object = $rdap->fetch($object);

-The first and second forms of this method fetch the resource identified by `$url` or `$link` (which must be either a [URI](https://metacpan.org/pod/URI) or [Net::RDAP::Link](https://metacpan.org/pod/Net::RDAP::Link) object), and return a [Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) object (assuming that the resource is a valid RDAP response).
-This is used internally by `query()` but is also available for when you need to directly fetch a resource without using the IANA registry, such as for nameserver or entity queries.
+The first and second forms of the `fetch()` method retrieve the resource identified by `$url` or `$link` (which must be either a [URI](https://metacpan.org/pod/URI) or [Net::RDAP::Link](https://metacpan.org/pod/Net::RDAP::Link) object), and return a [Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object) object (assuming that the server returns a valid RDAP response).
+This method is used internally by `query()` but is also available for when you need to directly fetch a resource without using the IANA registry, such as for nameserver or entity queries.